aliaksandrminsk/react-hooks-antd-task/README.md

 cd react-hooks-antd-task
 npm install
 npm run start
-Probably you need to update API Key of currrency service (fastforex.io).
+Probably you need to update free API Key of currrency service (fastforex.io).
 It becomes out of date soon.
 API Key is stored in .env file.
 ```

 [React-Hooks-Antd Example